JuliaAPlavin/GitFilterRepo.jl/README.md

 # Examples

+No additional setup is required after installation: the Python module gets automatically downloaded using the `Artifacts` system.

 ```julia
 import GitFilterRepo as GFR
 ```

-Gather all commit messages using:
+Gather all commit messages:

 ```julia
 # uses the raw API